What is FullImagingService.exe?

 In order to stop the fullimagingservice… process from running you either have to uninstall the program associated with the file or if it’s a virus or malware, remove it using a Malware and Virus removal tool.

 Is FullImagingService.exe a Virus or Malware?

-As per the information, we have the FullImagingService.exe .
-But a good file might be infected with malware or virus to disguise itself.
+As per the information we have the FullImagingService.exe .
+But a good file might be infected with malware or a virus to disguise itself.

 Is FullImagingService.exe causing High Disk Usage?